messoriluca/Extreme-Networks-scripts/UPM scripts/ISW/Readme.md

 - dinamicaly enable netlogin when the port go down

-## Problem 1 - ISW up:
+## Problem 1 - ISW up
 ISW switches doesn't sent LLDP MED manufacturer information so, the EVENT.DEVICE_MANUFACTURER_NAME variable cannot be used to identify this kind of devices.
 We can identify ISW switches using their MAC OUI.
 Once ISW switch is identified, we'll disable netlogin on that port and set a display string on the same port.

-## Problem 2 - ISW down:
+## Problem 2 - ISW down
-disabling netlogin, the device-undetected trigger will not be rised up.
+Disabling netlogin, the device-undetected trigger will not be rised up.
 We can only trigger the port down event via syslog and, if the display-string configured identify that there was an ISW connected, we'll remove the configured VLAN, enable netlogin, unconfigure display-string.